CAN bus wiring test

 Hints

 - Under some circumstances, the nodes can stay connected to the bus.
 The calculation of the bus length will be influenced.
-It is possible that you get errors, for instance when you also measure power supply wires and have a low impedance power supply connected.
+It is possible that you get errors, for instance, when you also measure power supply wires and have a low impedance power supply connected.

 - Starting measurement 1 without doing the preparations will calculate a resistor of about 60 Ohm between CAN_H and CAN_L.
-This is of course rated as an error because in measurement 1 very high resistors are expected.
-But to quickly check the 2 termination resistors this procedure is good – even if the device rate this as an error.
+This is, of course, rated as an error because, in measurement 1, very high resistors are expected.
+But to quickly check the 2 termination resistors, this procedure is good – even if the device rate this as an error.